ngromeconf/website-ssr/README.md

 ## Test the UNIVERSAL SSR

-Run `npm run build && serve:ssr` this command start the SSR with Angular Universal in your  `http://localhost:4000/`.
+Run `npm run build && npm run serve:ssr` this command start the SSR with Angular Universal in your `http://localhost:4000/`.

 ## Test the Firebase SSR